saprykin/plibsys/README.md

 ======= Platforms =======

-PLibSYS is a cross-platform, highly portable library, it is fully covered with unit tests and was tested on the following platforms:
+plibsys is a cross-platform, highly portable library, it is fully covered with unit tests and was tested on the following platforms:

 * GNU/Linux